junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > on their way out Crowley doesn't give them trouble, they go home, HE

-(**Warning**: include a small jump scare scene like classic horror movies would)
+(**Warning**: Include a small jump scare scene like classic horror movies would)

 <br>

 "No, no, no!
 Not again!"
 Dean pounds on the glass window of the Cage.
-The material is definitely not really glass, and it's most certainly single sided and soundproof.
+The material is definitely not really glass, and it's most certainly one-sided and soundproof.

-He can do nothing but just watch the bully show displaying inside the glass container -- the brutal shark in tank show with Cas's body on the meat hook.
+He can do nothing except for watching the sick bully show playing out inside -- the brutal shark in tank show with Cas's body on the meat hook.

-The three archangels form an ally within seconds.
-Cas's eyes shift between blue and black, Leviathan goo continuously falling out of him.
+The three archangels fall into alliance within seconds.
+Cas's eyes flicker between blue and black, Leviathan goo continuously falling out of him in thick strings.

 Lucifer jump-starts the first round of attack, with Michael -- now without Adam, he is more involved in the activity as well -- on Cas's left flank, and Raphael on his right.
-Castiel's body shakes like a winter leaf under their strike, the archangels stab him with the spiral blades, punch and kick and beat him from every direction.
+Castiel's body shakes like a winter leaf under their strikes, the archangels stab him with their spiral blades, punching and kicking and beating him from every direction.

-Within seconds, Castiel's body slumps to the ground, blood and goo flowing from broken junctions and wounds.
+Within seconds, Castiel's body collapses to the ground, blood and goo flowing from broken joints and torn flesh.
 His eyes droop sluggishly with barely any light in the pupils.

 *Cas, come on, stand up.*

-Dean presses his palm on the glass wall, begging desperately.
+Dean presses his palm against the Cage wall, begging desperately.

 The prayer must have reached him, for the angel turns his head toward the side of the wall Dean's near.
-The attacks from the three archangels are continuing, but he seems to forget about them at this moment.
+The attacks from the three archangels continue landing, but he seems to forget about them for just a moment.

 Dean watches him hopelessly.

 Castiel's broken lips move.
 Once, with three words.
-Then, with another three words.
+Then, with another three.

 Dean doesn't need to hear or know about lip language to recognize them.